free workshop: get booked out locally on july 17th →

 Client may reschedule the project start date once without penalty, provided at least 14 days' notice is given.
 Subsequent rescheduling or cancellation may incur fees as outlined in the original agreement.

-For Signature Website based project the Client may request to reschedule the project once, subject to a written notice at least 30 days before the scheduled start date.
+For Signature Website based projects, the Client may request to reschedule the project once, subject to a written notice at least 30 days before the scheduled start date.
 A $500 rescheduling fee applies EACH TIME THE PROJECT IS RESCHEDULED to cover administrative expenses regardless of when the project is rescheduled.
-The original deposit will apply to the new date, which must be within the deposit’s 90-day validity period from the initial agreement.
+The original deposit will apply to the new date, which must be within the deposit's 90-day validity period from the initial agreement.

 If Client becomes unresponsive (defined as no communication or feedback for 7 consecutive business days) during the project timeline, Provider will: